 Virtual Partitioning is a new option that allows a WSOP administrator to manage the access to database records by controlling their visibility on a client-by-client basis.
-An X.509 certificate is used to identify the client and defines the virtual partition label, which is used to filter the client's view of the database.
-Multiple clients can be assigned to share the same virtual partition label.
-Records can also be assigned to a common label that is visible to all users.
+An X.509 certifi cate is used to identify the client and defines the virtual partition label, which is used to filter the client's view of the database.
+Multiple clients can be assigned to share the same virtual partition label and records can also be assigned to a common, visible to all users label.